redhat-actions/openshift-tools-installer/README.md

 The cache is disabled in this action if you are using GitHub Enterprise Server.

 ## Troubleshooting
-Note that `openshift-install` is not available for Windows.
-All other tools are available for the 3 major platforms.

-If your installation is failing because the requested tool or version is not found, follow the links in the output to make sure the download exists, and check that your inputs match.
+- If your installation is failing because the requested tool or version is not found:
+  - check if the requested tool is available on the provided OS.
+  - follow the links in the output to make sure the download exists, and check that your inputs match.

   If it does exist and the action doesn't find it, or if you believe it should exist but does not, then open a bug.

+- If you hit the API rate limit, refer [GitHub API rate limit docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).